localhook/localhook/README.md

 # Localhook

-A simple tool to receive http/https webhook notifications for development purpose
+A simple tool to receive http/https webhook notifications for development purpose.

 This tool simplify web developments while using API using webhooks.